tpgit/UnOfficialLeptDocs/vs2008/building-prog-dir.rst

 Visual Studio Solution
 <http://msdn.microsoft.com/en-us/library/0bxe8ytt.aspx>`_ for more
 information.
 Once you've imported `ioformats_reg.exe` into the
-|leptonlib| solution by creating an EXE project for it, you can
+|liblept| solution by creating an EXE project for it, you can
 right-click `ioformats_reg.exe` and the choose :menuselection:`Debu&g
 --> &Start new instance` or :menuselection:`Debu&g --> Step &Into new instance` from the context menu.
 You can even set breakpoints in